rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-2/Exercise-2.md

 PipelineRuns perform mostly the same duties as TaskRuns - they provide the specific Volume information to use   for the Workspaces used by each Pipeline.PipelineRuns have the added responsibility of ensuring that whatever   Volume type they provide can be safely and correctly shared across multiple Tasks.

+First let's create a PVC (prefer of RWX) so that we can share our outputs between several tasks.
+The PVC should look as follow :

+    # cat > pipeline-workspace-pvc.yaml << EOF
+    kind: PersistentVolumeClaim
+    apiVersion: v1
+    metadata:
+      name: container-build-ws
+      namespace: ${NAMESPACE}
+    spec:
+      accessModes:
+        - ReadWriteMany
+      resources:
+        requests:
+          storage: 5Gi
+      volumeMode: Filesystem
+    EOF

 In order to configure the Workspace we will add the definition :